Best Colleges & Universities in Louisiana

 Salary After Attending: $27,600

-If you’re looking for a no-frills practical education, Nunez Community College may be exactly what you’re looking for.
+For those looking for a no-frills practical education, Nunez Community College may be precisely what they are needing.
 With 2,506 students, this suburban public two-year university awards associate’s degrees to students from all walks of life.
 NCC has an open admissions policy and offers credit for life experiences, ensuring a diverse student body.

-Pick from 12 different fields for your degree or certificate program.
+Students at NCC can choose from 12 different fields for their degree or certificate program.
 Popular programs at NCC include health professions, liberal arts, and business.
-Its 26:1 student-faculty ratio leaves many students with enough personalized attention to do well in their studies.
-Enjoy 3 student organizations, including 2 honor societies, and an NJCAA Division I baseball team for student-athletes.
+Its 26:1 student-faculty ratio leaves many students with plenty of personalized attention to help them do well in their studies.
+NCC houses three student organizations, two honor societies, and an NJCAA Division I baseball team for student-athletes.

 21. Southern University at Shreveport

 Graduation Rate: 10%